Meaning and name origin

 Abraham \a-bra-ham, ab-raham\ as a boy's name is pronounced AY-bra-ham.
 It is of Hebrew origin, and the meaning of Abraham is "father of a multitude (of nations)".
 The Hebrew form is Avraham.
 Biblical: Abraham, celebrated for his great faith, was the ancestor-father of Israel and some of the Arabic peoples.
 He had a son named Isaac when he was 100 and his wife Sarah was 90.
 The name was used from the 16th century, and various early saints of the Eastern Roman Empire also bore this name.
 The name was popular while Abraham Lincoln was president and even after his assasination.

-Displayed below is the baby names popularity of the name Abraham for boys.
-(2012 statistics) Compare Abraham with its variant forms and related boy baby names.
+Displayed below is the baby name popularity of the name Abraham for boys (2014 statistics).

 Displayed below is a comparison of the popularity of the boy name Abraham and its variant forms.
 Popular variation forms ranked in the Top 1000/100 are Abraham (#180), Abram (#377), Ibrahim (#455) and Abe.
 (2014 statistics).